Mehak469/Semmester-Setup-Automation/README.md

 # 🎓 Semester Setup Automation

-A simple Python project that helps students **automatically create a folder structure** for their semester.
+An Automation project that helps students **automatically create a folder structure** for their semester.
 It saves time and keeps your subjects organized with subfolders like **Books, Notes, Projects, and Assignments**.

 ---